Elisiah/elisiah.github.io/00_index.markdown

 ---

 Hi Im Ellie,<br>
-Im a Transgender, BSc Computer Science and Mathematics Undergraduate at the University of Exeter.
+Im a Second Year BSc Computer Science and Mathematics Undergraduate at the University of Exeter.

 This is a site to endlessly talk about the projects I have been working on!